darksoul-atik/CSE475-G6-Rice-Grain-Detection-using-ML/README.md

 We used pretrained CNN (ResNet50) and achieved a 87.5% Accuracy using RAW Dataset.
 Some fine tune parameters are used.

 Third Edition:
-We used semi supervised BYOL and SimCLR in the dataset.
+We used Self Supervised Learning Model BYOL and SimCLR in the dataset.

 Fourth Edition:
-We used semi supervised BYOL , MoCo and SimCLR in the dataset with Fine tunining parameters (freezer off and adding TTA and EMA) and got ~94% accuracy on three models
+We used Self Supervised Learning Model BYOL , MoCo and SimCLR in the dataset with Fine tunining parameters (freezer off and adding TTA and EMA) and got ~94% accuracy on three models.